Midyat: Economy

 Midyat is the regional center of commerce for the district, and is one of the largest cities in Mardin Province.
 Similarly with Mardin, the city is known for its Syriac handicrafts such as carpets, towels and other cloth goods.
 More specific to the city is its Syriac silver crafts called telkari, which are handcrafted filigreed ornaments.
+In December 2023, the Midyat Telkâri Museum was opened, exhibiting a wide variety of works from the Roman Empire, Byzantine Empire, Ottoman Empire and the Republican periods.
 To the east of the city there is a winery that makes traditional Syriac wine: a wine native to the region.
 Another staple in the Midyat market is its bulgur, which is a cereal food derived from wheat.